aperekhozhuk/FlaskAPI/README.md

 # Running locally
 1. Clone && cd into repository folder
-2. Create virtual environment called 'env' (bsc actually this name I'm using in .gitignore)
+2. Create virtual environment called 'env' (because actually this name I'm using in .gitignore)
 3. Run 'pip install -r requirements.txt'
 4. Run 'flask db upgrade' - creating DB
 5. Run 'flask run'
-6. It's avaliable on localhost:5000
+6. It's available on localhost:5000

+# Testing
+You need to run your app (in other window or in background) and then run testing script.
+Testing is going on with temporarry DB.
+Your main DB (which stores in 'db.sqlite') stays unchanged
+1. Run 'flask run'
+2. Run 'python tests.py -v'

 # Api endpoints: